 - Memorization is optional.
-Top prizewinner must memorize the solo part when performing with the RSO, unless it is a contemporary composition. - Semi-Finals: 10 (ten) minute time limit with an accompanist.
-Cuts are permissible when carefully worked out ahead of time. - Finals: Maximum of 5 students will enter the final round.
+Top prizewinner must memorize the solo part when performing with the RSO, unless it is a contemporary composition. - Preliminary: Students must perform the complete concerto without accompanists.
+Singers will perform their selections with piano accompaniment. - Semi-Finals: Students must perform a required 15-minute except with an accompanist.
+The Concerto Competition Coordinator will send out the required except to all participants a week after the preliminary round.
+Orchestral interlude cuts are permissible when carefully worked out ahead of time. - Finals: Maximum of 5 students will enter the final round.
 Students are required to perform the complete concerto or selected arias with an accompanist.
 Cuts of all orchestra interludes are permissible.